TheFifthRider/fate-slash-fate/docs/quick-ref.md

 3. Declare a Story Detail
 4. Power a Stunt

-Fate Points can be earned in three ways:
+Fate Points can be earned by:
 1. Accepting a Compel
 2. Hostile Invokes on your Character/Consequence Aspects, paid with Fate Points
 3. Concede from a conflict